 Medical Malpractice Attorneys in Seattle

-When we go to the hospital or our doctor's office for an ailment, we expect to receive a proper diagnosis and a plan for treatment - as we should.
-We trust our doctors and nurses to be focused and professional in providing healthcare to us and our families.
+We trust our doctors and nurses to be focused and professional in providing healthcare to us.
 However, there are some times when doctors make mistakes during diagnosis, treatment, or surgery.
 In some cases, these errors are so serious that patients suffer harm and require additional medical treatment.